RascalTwo/npm-dependency-backdater/README.md

 This tool uses the [NPM registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md) to get the versions and release dates of each package, and then updates the package.json file with the latest version available at the specified date.

+> It intelligently caches the NPM registry API responses, so that it doesn't have to make a request for packages it already knows about - and will only make requests when they're unknown or when the specified date is newer than the cached date.

 ## How it's made

 This tool is written in [TypeScript](https://www.typescriptlang.org/), and uses the [`node-fetch`](https://www.npmjs.com/package/node-fetch) package to make HTTP requests.